dodo47/cyberML/README.md

 Data files contain subject, predicate and object (separated by tabs).
 In case of the benchmarks, the files also include the label in a fourth column.
 `.del` files contain the graph as ids, `.txt` files with string names.

+## Experiments

+Jupyter notebook where the energy-based graph embedding model is used to evaluate the severity of triple events in the individual benchmark cases.